Contribute a Sketch

 From your forked repository Code tab, press the . (period) key on your keyboard.
 This opens a full text editor in your browser — no software to install.

-It looks intimidating because there is a lot of potential features to use.
-But we just want a list of files on the left and our files to open on the right.
+It looks intimidating because there are a lot of possible features.
+For this, you only need the list of files on the left and the file editor on the right.
 The interface is simply a way of viewing and editing text files.

 4. Create your sketch file